 Understanding the Difference Between Sexual Misconduct, Sexual Harassment, and Sexual Assault

-Sexual harassment is a term which is frequently misused.
+Sexual harassment is a term that is frequently misused.
 Many people use this phrase to mean undesired sexual attention, and while that can be part of sexual harassment, it is by far not the full definition.
 From a legal perspective, sexual harassment can only exist in the workplace.
-So, while the construction worker who cat-calls women walking past a construction site is inappropriate and annoying, he or she is not engaging in unlawful sexual harassment.
+So, while the construction worker who catcalls women walking past a construction site is inappropriate and annoying, he or she is not engaging in unlawful sexual harassment.

 The Civil Rights Act of 1964 led to the current laws regarding sexual harassment.
 The act prohibits employment discrimination based on ethnicity, sex, color, national origin, or religion.
 Workplace sexual harassment is considered a type of sex discrimination.
 There are only two types of sexual harassment according to the law: quid pro quo sexual harassment and hostile workplace sexual harassment.
-The former includes instances where a person in authority requires a subordinate to perform sexual favors in order to keep his or her job or to get a promotion or other workplace perk.
+The former includes instances where a person in authority requires a subordinate to perform sexual favors in order to keep his or her job or to get a promotion or other workplace perks.
 Hostile workplace sexual harassment occurs when a colleague’s behavior is so offensive or intimidating that a reasonable person would be unable to perform his or her work duties.
-Suggestive or sexual remarks, sexual jokes, and placing pornographic material in view of coworkers are examples of behavior which can create a hostile workplace.
+Suggestive or sexual remarks, sexual jokes, and placing pornographic material in view of coworkers are examples of behavior that can create a hostile workplace.

 Minor isolated incidents are not generally considered sexual harassment.
 In order for sexual harassment to be actionable in the eyes of the law, the behavior must have “affected a term, condition, or privilege of employment in that it was sufficiently severe or pervasive to alter the condition of the victim's employment and create an abusive working environment".